biocore-ntnu/epic/README.md

 diffuse domain chip seq caller based on SICER.

 This is a pre-alpha release.
-Please do aggressively report issues, quirks, complaints and anything that just feels slightly not right to the issue tracker.
-Also please ask questions and docrequests - there are loads of neat stuff I have not documented.
+Please do aggressively report issues, quirks, complaints and anything that just feels slightly off to the issue tracker.
+Also please ask questions and make docrequests - there are loads of neat stuff I have not documented.

-I have been using it with great success, but no others have looked at it so you are likely to encounter some issues.
+I have been using epic with great success, but no others have looked at it so you are likely to encounter some issues.

 #### License